The Kentucky Enduring, Education and care Network for Collaborative Dementia Care (KEEN-CDC) Series

 Integrated Overview of Lessons-Learned for adopting CMS Long Term Care Requirements for Providers and Addressing Deficiencies for KY CNFs: A Practical Guide to Success in Caring for the Resident with Dementia

 These programs are completely free of charge and provide continuing medical education credits.
 The programs are accredited through the University of Kentucky and CECentral.
-Healthcare professionals engaging in the program can select any or all modules for training, after registering through the secure CECentral website.
-CE credits are afforded through the on-line CECentral website after successful completion of the post-program training module (required pass rate of 80% correct).
-Each online presentation requires approximately 1.5 hours to complete.
+Health care professionals engaging in the program can select any or all modules for training, after registering through the secure CECentral website.
+CE credits are afforded through the online CECentral website after successful completion of the post-program training module (required pass rate of 80% correct).
+Each online presentation requires approximately 90 minutes to complete.
 Once the evaluation is complete, a certificate of continuing education credit based on the type of credit requested will display.
 The certificate can be printed or be saved in CECentral for future reference.

 Alzheimer’s Training for Health Care Providers